 HEROS (HERmes Open Services) is a cloud middleware service offering message railway standard interoperability support to the European railway industry.

-HEROS lets HIT Rail customers conduct seamless business with existing or new partners without modifying their applications.
+HEROS lets railway stakeholders (IMs, RUs, ticket vendors, freight forwarders, ports, etc.) to conduct seamless business with existing or new partners without modifying their applications.

 The benefits are:

 - No need to buy, replace or invest, just use it and pay per use only

 - Exchange data in any channel and format

 - The solution has high performance and is designed for high reliability